ThomasMertes/seed7/src/read_me.txt

   Note that under X11 'client' means: The program which wants to draw.
 A X11 'server' is the place where the drawings are displayed.
-So you have to search for a X11 client developer package with headers.
+So, you must search for a X11 client developer package with headers.
 If you use X11 in some way (you don't do everything from the text console) the non-developer package of X11 will already be installed.